Table of Contents

 - Substitutions: type, time, and player

-- Second offence is $50 fine and issue will be referred to RRRC for further sanction.
+- Second offense is $50 fine and issue will be referred to RRRC for further sanction.

-- Third offence is $100 fine and issue will be referred to RRRC for further sanction.
+- Third offense is $100 fine and issue will be referred to RRRC for further sanction.

 The below safety guidelines are for teams and tournaments and are supplied to ensure player and participant welfare in and around sanctioned events.